+Objective: 53 To display a representative range of Japanese cherry cultivars.
 Policies: 53.1 The Japanese cherries on the Cherry Mound shall be managed as an amenity feature.

-- 53.2 Older Japanese cherry cultivars of horticultural merit shall be conserved and other material sourced from within New Zealand. - 53.3 Bio-inoculant shall be used for disease management, such as for silver leaf.

-To display a representative range of Japanese cherry cultivars.

-Comment: This collection will be extended as part of the Peace Bell development.

-Pine Mound / Plants of Southern Africa

-Objective: 54 To display plants of Southern Africa. ------------------- ---- ---------------------------------------
+53.2 Older Japanese cherry cultivars of horticultural merit shall be conserved and other material sourced from within New Zealand.
+53.3 Bio-inoculant shall be used for disease management, such as for silver leaf.
+Comment : This collection will be extended as part of the Peace Bell development.
+Pine Mound / Pla nts of So outhern Africa Objective: 54 To display plants of Southern Africa.
 Policies: 54.1 The collection of Proteaceae and Ericaceae shall be maintained.

-54.2 Other South African flowering plants shall be planted to provide added visual interest.

-Objective: 55 To retain the character of the pine mound as an amenity feature and focal point.
+Policies: 54.1 54.2 Policies: Objective: The collection of Proteaceae and Ericaceae shall be maintained.
+Other South African flowering plants shall be planted to provide added visual 54.2 The collection of Proteaceae and Ericaceae shall be maintained.Other South African flowering plants shall be planted to provide added visual interest.To retain the character of the pine mound as an amenity feature and focal

-Policy: 55.1 The Pinus pinaster trees shall be retained as a focal point.

-Comment: The Pinus pinaster group forms a significant focal point at the eastern end of the Archery lawn and also contributes to the microclimate effect on the mound.